aranc/EmbeddingPython/README.md

 # EmbeddingPython

-This github contains a demo for embedding Python inside of C (Linux / WSL)
+This github contains a demo for embedding Python inside of C using Cython (Linux / WSL)

 The demo is inside the `demo` folder, so `cd demo` to use it.
 (Please ignore the `SOdemo` folder, it contains a simpler demo of compiling a Shared Object library and using it from C / Python).